Mula Bandha – mula bandha poses

 Step 1: Cultivate Awareness of the Pelvic Area

-Begin by sitting comfortably in a position such as Sukhasana (Easy Pose) or lying flat.
+Begin by sitting comfortably in a position such as Sukhasana (Easy Pose asana practice) or lying flat.
 Focus your attention on the area between your pubic bone and tailbone, which constitutes the pelvic region.

 Step 2: Identify the Appropriate Muscles